rexposadas/attendee-mcp/README.md

 ### Managing Bots
 - "What's the status of bot bot_abc123?"
-- "Show me all my active bots"
-- "List all meeting bots"
 - "Remove bot bot_abc123 from the meeting"

 ## 🔧 Available MCP Tools